adam-wozniak/website/_portfolios/2022-02-08-second-indie-video-game.md

 ---
-title: Pangaroids
+title: Pangaroids (PC/Mac)
 date: 2022-04-01 00:00:00
 description: Pangaroids is now available on PC and Mac.
-Get it free...
+Get it free on Steam...
 featured_image: /images/second-indie-video-game-release.png
 ---